AtidaTech/contentful-cli-release/README.md

 - Environment 'dev'
 ```

 In this case, the release process is already more structured and reliable.
-It diminishes downtime and it allows
+It diminishes downtime, and it allows
 to bring the new release Environment at the same state of content, content-types and scheduled actions as the 'old'
 master, ensuring high reliability of operations.
 The usage of the `--link` alias function also help reduce downtime.